- Bulk Pricing:

 There are three common varieties of red maples which have massive demand in the United States.
 Two of the types are true red maples.
 The third is the hybrid red maple.

-is sometimes confused with the October red maple.
+Red Sunset are sometimes confused with the October red maple.
 The two trees are in fact two distinct trees are in fact different.
 The red sunset maple botanically referred to like the Acer rubrum “Franks red.”
 This tree has an upright oval shape to it.
 The leaves are star-shaped.

 The root system of this tree is shallow.
 This may cause problems with the sidewalk.
 It does make a good street border tree if there is no sidewalk.
 It is fast growing and therefore makes an ideal tree to use for that empty lawn.